-Adequate overhead covering is provided (i.e. a tent or umbrella) if applicable.
-All food sold or offered must originate from an inspected and approved source (i.e. food produced in a private home is not permitted).
-Meat, poultry, dairy, and egg products must be from an inspected and approved source - not directly from a farm gate.
-All hamburgers served must be pre-cooked from a federally inspected facility, and must be reheated for immediate service.
-Food probe thermometer(s) are available to check internal temperatures of hot and cold potentially hazardous foods.
-Thermometers are available for each cooler/refrigerator/freezer.
-Potentially hazardous foods must be transported, stored, and displayed at the appropriate temperatures.
-Cold foods at 4°C (40°F) or below, and hot foods at 60°C (140°F) or higher.
-Adequate protection is provided to ensure that food is not contaminated (i.e. lids, plastic wrap, aluminum foil, sneeze guards, etc.) Clean food grade container(s) are to be used for food storage.
-Disposable eating utensils are encouraged.
-Safe water supply is provided for hand washing, food preparation, and equipment cleaning.
-Clean water container(s) with a spigot are available for hand washing if a hand washing sink is not present.
-Leak proof containers/tanks are provided for storage of wastewater.
-Liquid soap in a dispenser and paper towels are available for hand washing.
-Clean aprons must be worn at all times while handling and preparing food.
-Hairnets or hats must be worn at all times while handling food.
-No smoking allowed in any food preparation area.
+- Adequate overhead covering is provided (i.e. a tent or umbrella) if applicable. - All food sold or offered must originate from an inspected and approved source (i.e. food produced in a private home is not permitted). - Meat, poultry, dairy, and egg products must be from an inspected and approved source not directly from a farm gate. - All hamburgers served must be pre-cooked from a federally inspected facility, and must be reheated for immediate service. - Food probe thermometer(s) are available to check internal temperatures of hot and cold potentially hazardous foods. - Thermometers are available for each cooler/refrigerator/freezer. - Potentially hazardous foods must be transported, stored, and displayed at the appropriate temperatures.
+Cold foods at 4°C (40°F) or below, and hot foods at 60°C (140°F) or higher. - Adequate protection is provided to ensure that food is not contaminated (i.e. lids, plastic wrap, aluminum foil, sneeze guards, etc.) - Clean food grade container(s) are to be used for food storage. - Disposable eating utensils are encouraged. - Safe water supply is provided for hand washing, food preparation, and equipment cleaning. - Clean water container(s) with a spigot are available for handwashing if a handwashing sink is not present. - Leak proof containers/tanks are provided for storage of wastewater. - Liquid soap in a dispenser and paper towels are available for hand washing. - Clean aprons must be worn at all times while handling and preparing food. - Hairnets or hats must be worn at all times while handling food. - No smoking allowed in any food preparation area.

-contact with food.
-A backup supply should be provided if dish washing is not available on site.
-2 or 3 compartment sinks with detergent and sanitizer are available for dishwashing (if applicable).
-Sanitizing solution and test strips are available.
-Wiping cloths are stored in a sanitizing solution for sanitizing food preparation and service areas.
-Ice containers are supplied with an unbreakable ice scoop that is stored separately from the ice.
-Provide for adequate garbage and liquid waste disposal.
+- Utensils (i.e. serving spoons, tongs, spatulas, etc.) are used to avoid direct hand contact with food.
+A backup supply should be provided if dish washing is not available on site. - 2 or 3 compartment sinks with detergent and sanitizer are available for dishwashing (if applicable). - Sanitizing solution and test strips are available. - Wiping cloths are stored in a sanitizing solution for sanitizing food preparation and service areas. - Ice containers are supplied with an unbreakable ice scoop that is stored separately from the ice. - Provide for adequate garbage and liquid waste disposal.